operasoftware/unite-libraries/README.md

 gettext is a JavaScript implementation of GNU Gettext, providing internationalization support for JavaScript, eg handling .po files.

+### File I/O API

+The File I/O API provides you with functionality needed to access data on the desktop from widgets or Unite Apps.

 ### librariesLoader

 This library handles the loading of all your application's external library resources, including making sure all dependencies are present, and that the directory structure is ok.